Well the good news is…you have a lot of options. I guess this is also the bad news as it can make deciding more difficult! 🙂 Ok, here goes:

 Left Crank Arm Power Meter

-These power meters measure left leg power and double the value to determine your total power.
+4iiii makes a crank arm power meter for Shimano DA 9100.
+This power meter measures left leg power and doubles the value to determine your total power.
 You just swap out your current left crank arm for the new power-equipped one and you are good to go.

 Pros: Affordable, easy to install, don’t have to change crankset